He that tilleth his land shall be satisfied with bread: but he that followeth vain persons is void of understanding.

 Skepticism is wisdom!
 Wise men are critical, skeptical, and pessimistic.
 They are not convinced easily.
 Only fools quickly believe stories of easy money and super investments (Pr 14:8,15; 4:26; 22:3; 27:12).
 Things sounding “too good to be true” are just that, too good to be true!
 Only fools believe them.
 Wise men scoff at them.
 Wise men prove all things (Pr 18:17; 28:11; I Thess 5:21).
 Discretion and prudence, which are synonyms for wisdom, direct men to be cautious and pessimistic about new ideas and the future.

-But vain persons resent sober objections, for their conceit is too great and their time too short (Pr 26:16,12; 21:2).
-They are copying their mentors, who rent Rolexes and lease sports cars; and they expect you to naively and foolishly believe their story like they did others'.
-If you ask critical questions of these vain promoters, they will ridicule your questions as Neanderthal nonsense that keeps success from happening to you!
+Vain persons resent sober objections, for their conceit is too great and their time too short (Pr 26:16,12; 21:2).
+They are copying their mentors, who rent Rolexes and lease sports cars.
+They expect you to naively and foolishly believe their story like they did others’.
+If you ask critical questions of these vain promoters, they will ridicule your questions as Neanderthal nonsense that keeps success from happening to you.
 If they were to waste time worrying about facts, the easier fools necessary for their success will get away!

 Starting as a trash collector, or any other legitimate profession, and working hard with basic principles of godly wisdom will always bring more success than following another bright idea for easy riches.
 Any lawful job pursued diligently, with God’s rules for success applied, will work!
 Instead of worrying about a glamorous job, worry about how diligent, faithful, punctual, and skilful you are with your boring job!
 Compare:

 Hard work + savings + safe investments + patience = prosperity.
 This is tilling your land.

 “Business opportunity” + “super investment” + rah-rah stories = poverty.
 This is vanity.